 The good news is, hair loss caused by stress such as a disease called alopecia areata are typically temporary.
 The best plan of action is to talk to your doctor for more information on how to reduce your stress.
 Additionally, talk to a hair restoration and replacement specialist who can offer an effective scalp analysis to best determine which solution is best for you.
 Laser hair therapy, or even custom wigs specifically designed for individuals with alopecia areata, are two possible solutions available to help with the effects of hair loss caused by stress.

 Hair Loss By Genetics

 Unlike hair loss caused by stress, which is typically temporary, some causes of hair loss are permanent and unavoidable.
 Female or male pattern baldness is a hereditary condition with a strong genetic susceptibility.
 Hereditary-pattern baldness is the most common cause of hair loss.
 Hereditary-pattern baldness is not necessarily a disease, but a natural condition caused by some combination of genetics, hormone levels and the aging process.
-Women can also inherit these genes from either parent or both (Source).
+It invariably includes the negative impact of Dihydrotestosterone (DHT) which contributes to hair loss in both men and women.
+Women can also inherit these genes from either parent or both.

 Many forms of hair loss can be caused by stress as well as genetics.
 Some of these forms may have permanent effects while others are temporary.
 The most common forms of hair loss are alopecia areata, andogenetic areata and telogen effluvium.
 Although it was stated before that alopcia areata can be caused by stress, it has also been known to be a hereditary disease.